Sodium-ion battery: HiNA Battery Technology Company

 HiNa Battery Technology Co., Ltd is, a spin-off from the Chinese Academy of Sciences (CAS).
 It leverages research conducted by Prof. Hu Yong-sheng's group at the Institute of Physics at CAS.
 HiNa's batteries are based on Na-Fe-Mn-Cu based oxide cathodes and anthracite-based carbon anode.
-In 2023, HiNa partnered with JAC as the first company to put a sodium-ion battery in an electric car, the Sehol E10X.
+In February 2023, the Chinese HiNA placed a 140 Wh/kg sodium-ion battery in an electric test car for the first time, the Sehol E10X.
 HiNa also revealed three sodium-ion products, the NaCR32140-ME12 cylindrical cell, the NaCP50160118-ME80 square cell and the NaCP73174207-ME240 square cell, with gravimetric energy densities of 140 Wh/kg, 145 Wh/kg and 155 Wh/kg respectively.
 The cycle life of Hina's Battery was reported to by 4,500 cycles in 2022.
 The company's goals were increasing specific energy to 180-200 Wh/kg and the cycle life to 8,000-10,000 cycles.
 CATL and BYD also made similar statements around the same time.

 In 2019, it was reported that HiNa installed a 100 kWh sodium-ion battery energy storage system in East China.

 Chinese automaker Yiwei debuted the first sodium-ion battery-powered car in 2023.
 It uses JAC Group's UE module technology, which is similar to CATL's cell-to-pack design.
 The car has a 23.2 kWh battery pack with a CLTC range of 230 km.

 KPIT

 On December, 2023 KPIT Technologies introduced India's first sodium-ion battery technology, marking a significant breakthrough in the country.
-This newly developed technology is predicted to reduce the cost of batteries for electric vehicles by 25-30%.
+This newly developed technology is predicted to reduce the cost of batteries for electric vehicles by 25–30%.
 It has been developed in cooperation with Pune's Indian Institute of Science Education and Research over the course of almost a decade and claims several notable benefits over existing alternatives such as lead-acid and lithium-ion.
 Among its standout features are a longer lifespan of 3,000–6,000 cycles, faster charging than traditional batteries, greater resistance to below-freezing temperatures and with varied energy densities between 100 and 170 Wh/Kg.

 KPIT Technologies and Trentar Energy Solutions to commercialize KPIT's proprietary sodium-ion battery technology, Trentar is investing in a 3 GWh manufacturing facility to produce these batteries.